Platanthera blephariglottis - (image 1 of 4)

 Distribution

 Newfoundland and Ontario to MI, south to FL and TX.
 There is one population in Berrien County IN and others in central IL.
 May have occurred at one time in Cook County IL as well.
+Fairly common in some parts of the northeast including NY, Ontario, Nova Scotia, and Newfoundland.

 Morphology

-Erect, herbaceous perennial from a fascicle of fleshy roots, to 1 m.
-Leaves alternate, cauline; lower 1-3 leaves linear or lance-linear; upper several leaves much reduced.
-Flowers in a terminal, compact, ovoid inflorescence; flowers white; sepals subrotund or ovate, the lateral ones reflexed against the ovary; lip simple, unlobed, narrowly oblanceolate, fringed except at the base; spur elongate and slender.
+Erect, herbaceous perennial from a fascicle of fleshy roots, to 1 m; leaves alternate, cauline; lower 1-3 leaves linear or lance-linear; upper several leaves much reduced; flowers in a terminal, compact, ovoid inflorescence; flowers white; sepals subrotund or ovate, the lateral ones reflexed against the ovary; lip simple, unlobed, narrowly oblanceolate, fringed except at the base; spur elongate and slender.

 Notes